dhwanikatagade/notes-on-study/relearning_cpp/concurrency_and_memory_ordering.md

     - Release and Acquire semantics are used in both release operations and release fences
       - The ordering restrictions in both cases are slightly different
       - Release/Acquire fences enforce more restrictions than Release/Acquire operations
-      - TODO - some diagram from Preshing might be good here
     - Release/Acquire semantics can be used to implement mutex lock
       - When there is a set of shared variables that need to be used atomically we do need a mutex lock
         - The set of shared variables can be allowed to be non atomic and hence be better for performance